iris-hep/iris-hep.github.io/pages/test.md

   * **IRIS-HEP Graduate Fellows** - Masters or Ph.D.
 Graduate fellows work with a mentor to develop research software relevant for HEP in one of the R&D areas listed below.
 Graduate fellows will receive subsistence, paid monthly, during their fellowship and their travel to relocate to work in person with the mentor will be provided.
 They should not in general have support via a teaching or research assistant position during the fellowship period. **Applications opening soon**
 -->

+**How does it work?** - After you apply, we will make make a first selection of Fellow candidates and reach out to you for a short interview and to discuss a possible research software project which you will have to turn into a short 2-page proposal.
+Based on that we will make a final Fellows selection.
+It is *not* necessary to fully prepare a project proposal in order to apply, however including information on your potential interests as part of the application will help us match you to the right mentor/mentors for the 2nd step.

 **Which R&D areas are relevant for IRIS-HEP?** - We are particularly interested in software R&D areas where IRIS-HEP personnel are active, but may also consider proposals for other software R&D topics of larger relevance to the HEP community.
 The IRIS-HEP activities include:

   * [Analysis Systems](/as.html)